slackapi/bolt-js/docs/_future/migrate_existing_app.md

 ---
 ### Conclusion

-Congratulations on migration your app to the your next-generation Slack Platform! 🎉 You can continue your journey by learning about [App Manifests](/bolt-js/future/app-manifests) or looking into adding [Functions](/bolt-js/future/built-in-functions) and [Workflows](/bolt-js/future/workflows) to your app!
+Congratulations on migrating your app to the your next-generation Slack Platform! 🎉 You can continue your journey by learning about [App Manifests](/bolt-js/future/app-manifests) or looking into adding [Functions](/bolt-js/future/built-in-functions) and [Workflows](/bolt-js/future/workflows) to your app!